UAE stock markets fall on weak oil prices

-Stock markets in United Arab Emirates declined on Friday, tracking oil prices after a U.S. Federal Reserve governor said interest rate cuts should be delayed by at least two more months.
+DUBAI: Stock markets in United Arab Emirates declined on Friday, tracking oil prices after a US Federal Reserve governor said interest rate cuts should be delayed by at least two more months.

 Oil prices - a key component of Gulf economies - drifted 1.21% lower to $82.66 a barrel by 1042 GMT.